Department of World Languages & Literatures

 SPAN 4300.
 Professional Internship in Spanish.

-This course is a supervised work experience in a Spanish-speaking environment.
-Students will work a minimum of 140 hours, performing duties at least 80% in Spanish.
-Other requirements include internship reports as required by course instructor.
-(MULT) Prerequisite: SPAN 3308 or SPAN 3307 with a grade of "C" or better and instructor approval.
+This course is a supervised work experience for undergraduate students in a Spanish-speaking environment.
+Internship placements include regional and international organizations and businesses in sectors including, but not limited to, law, medicine, sports, education, civic engagement, and community outreach.
+Students work a minimum of 140 hours, performing duties and assignments at least 80% in Spanish.
+Other course assignments may include entry and exit interviews, reflection papers, and professional résumés as required by the course instructor.
+Prerequisite: SPAN 3308 or SPAN 3307 with a grade of "C" or better and instructor approval.

 3 Credit Hours.
 0 Lecture Contact Hours.
 9 Lab Contact Hours.